yegor256/blog/_posts/2014/april/2014-04-06-movies-for-thanasis.md

 title: "Movies for Thanasis"
 date: 2014-04-06
 tags: movies
+description:
-description: Most recommended movies to watch
+  Most recommended movies to watch, for my friend Thanasis
 keywords:
   - best movies
   - the best movie to watch